 5. The Scholarships will be awarded from the fund annually, up to the full value of the monies available (as advised by the University Finance Office), except when there are too few applicants of sufficient merit.

-Edvinas Misius, BEng Marine Technology with Marine Engineering
+Emmanouil Loizos Tsougranis, BEng (Hons) Marine Technology with Marine Engineering

 The M A Burnip Scholarships were established with funds from the Will of the late Mabel Annie Burnip for the general purposes of Newcastle University in memory of Dr Ethel Williams, suffragette.
 Up to two Scholarships are normally awarded each year to undergraduate women students in Engineering.